 They both felt that formal proceedings should be established to legitimize the trial.
 The Soviet Union wanted the defendants to be proven guilty on a world stage and the United States didn’t want to show the world that a Democratic state could just kill their enemies without some sort of due process first.

 With a criminal trial that firmly documented the crimes committed and the individuals who committed them, proper evidence could be brought against the defendants and they would, in turn, be unable to counter their charges.

 When U.S. President Franklin D. Roosevelt died and former judge Harry Truman took his place, he strongly argued for a formal trial to take place to punish Nazi war criminals.
 Eventually, Truman won the other Allied powers over to his side and they decided to establish a military tribunal.

-With their plan of action in place, the Allied powers were now tasked with wrangling the criminals they wished to put on trial.
-Many Nazi officials were already in custody but they weren’t quite sure who to try as a major war criminal.
-Because the Allies were not properly informed about the Nazi government’s hierarchy, the first lists of those who were going to be tried as such left many major names off.
-For example, some of the preliminary lists left off Heinrich Müller and Adolf Eichmann, the head of the Gestapo and the head of the Gestapo Jewish Affairs office respectively, and both pivotal players in enacting the Nazi’s “Final Solution.”
+With the end of the war, Allied powers were tasked with wrangling the criminals they wished to put on trial.
+Many Nazi officials were already in custody but Allies weren’t quite sure who to try as a major war criminal.

+Additionally, the Allies hadn’t completely identified the Nazi government’s hierarchy, so the first lists of those who were going to be tried left many major names off.
+For example, preliminary lists left off Heinrich Müller and Adolf Eichmann, the head of the Gestapo and the head of the Gestapo Jewish Affairs office respectively, and both pivotal players in enacting the Nazi’s “Final Solution.”